 Can I incorporate eastern and Western medicine to tackle my pain?

 More and more over the last twenty or thirty years, Eastern and Western medicine have been integrated to create a more holistic treatment plan, particularly with pain.
 For example, you could receive surgery for back pain but also be encouraged to go to an acupuncturist or receive cupping or scraping once you have recovered from surgery and are in the healing process.

 There are also new forms of healing that are not necessarily Eastern or Western medicine starting to formulate as doctors are considering new forms of regenerative medicine that harness the body’s own ability to heal itself.
 One of those treatments is called platelet-rich plasma (PRP) therapy.

 PRP is used for several treatments, joint and arthritic pain being one of them.
 This form of therapy works when blood is taken and the plasma and red blood cells have been separated.
 The platelet-rich fraction is taken out and separated from the platelet-poor fraction.
 Then, it’s a matter of the doctor injecting the platelet-rich fraction into the injured or ailing joint.
-This stimulates the body’s stem cells in that area to increase repair in order to heal that particular area in the body.
+This stimulates the body’s ability to repair itself in order to heal that particular area in the body.